andrew/ultimate-awesome/README.md

 - [fdroidlist](https://github.com/ChrystianSchutz/fdroidlist) - Curated list of awesome opensource apps on F-Droid.
 - [awesome-openclaw-plugins](https://github.com/composio-community/awesome-openclaw-plugins) - A curated collection of OpenClaw plugins — covering everything from git stats, cost   tracking, and secret detection to Docker, API testing, and time tracking.
 The awesome list for the OpenClaw ecosystem.
 - [awesome-react](https://github.com/Cyanhall/awesome-react) - Better Awesome React List with 🔥 Stars 🌐 Dependent Packages 📝 Last Commit.
+- [awesome-developer-essentials](https://github.com/dailydotdev/awesome-developer-essentials) - A curated list of tools, platforms, browser extensions and resources for staying informed, productive, and growing as a software developer.
 - [awesome-nepal](https://github.com/developers-nepal/awesome-nepal) - Generic list of anything awesome built in Nepal / by Nepali.
 - [awesome-disastertech](https://github.com/DisasterTechCrew/awesome-disastertech) - A selection of projects, organisations and useful tools that help humans in crisis situations.
 - [awesome-multiplayer-games](https://github.com/herrherrmann/awesome-multiplayer-games) - :joystick: Awesome games for local multiplayer sessions or LAN parties.